-Bi-Fold Doors
+Bi-Fold and Bi-Pass Doors

-Interior bi-fold doors sometimes stick or warp due to humidity changes.
+Interior bi-fold or bi-pass doors sometimes stick or warp due to humidity changes.
 Apply a silicone lubricant to the tracks to minimize this inconvenience.

 Failure to Latch

 If a door will not latch because of minor settling, you can correct this by making a new opening in the jamb for the latch plate (remortising) and raising or lowering the plate accordingly.